vineet-53/vineet-53/README.md

 **`(Developer/Freelancer)`**

 I'm an indie full-stack developer and freelancer, dedicated to crafting my unique version of the digital world, one project at a time.
-I’m currently focused on refining my project-building skills and diving deeper into the fascinating field of machine learning.
-Always looking to learn, collaborate, and innovate—feel free to connect and follow along on my journey! 🚀
+I’m currently focused on refining my project-building skills and always looking to learn, collaborate, and innovate—feel free to connect and follow along on my journey! 🚀

 ---